-Science: The relationship of the United Kingdom’s freedom of information law and scientific research is explored in post on the blog “100 Months … and counting.”
+Science: The relationship of the United Kingdom’s freedom of information law and scientific research is explored in a post on the blog “100 Months … and counting.”
 The blog reprints an article published in the Times Higher Education magazine Nov.
 25.

 The article asks: